Office of the Secretary of Transportation, U.S. Department of Transportation.

 2. Candidates shall agree to execute indemnifications and waivers of claims against the Federal government as provided in this Notice;

 3. Candidates may not be a Federal entity or Federal employee acting within the scope of employment;

-4. Candidates may not be an employee of the Department, including but not limited to the Federal Aviation Administration, or the Research and Innovative Technology Administration;
+4. Candidates may not be an employee of the DOT, including but not limited to the FAA;

 5. Candidates shall not be deemed ineligible because an individual used Federal facilities or consulted with Federal employees during a competition, if the facilities and employees are made available to all individuals participating in the competition on an equitable basis;